 Using Community Science to Support Our Research

 The New York State Hemlock Initiative represents the efforts of scientists, natural resources professionals, and New Yorkers throughout the state, united in their love for hemlock trees and dedication to hemlock conservation.
-Our research relies on the data collected by citizen scientists to contribute to our larger scientific goals.
-Since our scope is statewide, we are supported by citizen scientists all over New York who help us find healthy and HWA-infested hemlock stands, assess tree health, understand the timing of important HWA life stages, and monitor for management success and biocontrol establishment.
+Our research relies on the data collected by community scientists to contribute to our larger scientific goals.
+Since our scope is statewide, we are supported by community scientists all over New York who help us find healthy and HWA-infested hemlock stands, assess tree health, understand the timing of important HWA life stages, and monitor for management success and biocontrol establishment.

 Read about our opportunities below, then email email@example.com to get started.

 Collect Data, Anytime and Anywhere in New York

 To understand the spread of hemlock woolly adelgid (HWA) and know what areas may be at risk, we want to know where infestations are located.
 You can help us by reporting your findings.
 For information on identifying hemlock trees and HWA you can use our Hemlock and HWA ID Guide.
 For more information on collecting HWA field data to aid our research efforts, visit our HWA Surveying page.

 Our tree health volunteers help us understand more about how HWA is affecting hemlock resources around the state and find locations for biocontrol releases.
 Use our tree health assessment form to assign hemlock stands a composite score for tree health and biocontrol release potential.
 Additionally, landowners may use our form to assess their own trees’ health and plan management efforts.